mohamedlahdour/NTP-ERSN/README.md

-# Neutron Transport Package OpenNTP
+# Neutron Transport Package NTP-ERSN

 In this project we develop a package NTP-ERSN to solve a neutron transport equation.